 In the last 7 years, the Gangsta Garden has served an educational center for local schools and has been studied by universities around the world (including Harvard and MIT) as a model for transforming urban food deserts.

-Finley and his volunteer organization Green Grounds now help South Central residents convert their front lawns into edible gardens.
+Finley and a group of volunteers now help South Central residents convert their front lawns into edible gardens.
 They also set up fruit and vegetable gardens at homeless centers throughout the city.